eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 1. A language or API for users to specify a model
 1. A library of probability distributions and transformations to build the model density
-1. At least one inference algorithm to sample from the posterior, or obtain some approximation of it
+1. At least one inference algorithm, which samples from the posterior or computes some approximation of it
-1. At least one optimizer to find the mode of the model density
+1. At least one optimizer, which can compute the mode of the posterior density
 1. An autodifferentiation library to compute gradients required by the inference algorithm and optimizer
 1. A suite of diagnostics to monitor and analyze the quality of inference